antitree/private-tor-network/README.md

 **traffic analysis**: Test out the latest tor exploit and pretend to be a nation state adversary.

+*If this needs to be said, this should never be used as a replacement for tor.
+This is for research purposes alone.*

 ### Network Settings

 All of the required information that other nodes need to know about on the network are stored in a mapped volume: `./tor:/tor`.
 (I know you shouldn't do this but I needed it for a class) NOTE: This folder must exist on the host and allow the debian-tor user to create files in this directory.